Latest Posts

 Statutory Excuses: How Can An Employer Protect Themselves Against Liability For An Illegal Working Civil Penalty?

+Navigating the intricacies of employment law, particularly concerning immigration, can be challenging for any employer.
 However, ensuring compliance with right-to-work regulations is imperative to prevent civil penalty enforcement.
 This article outlines tips on how an employer can establish a statutory excuse against liability for illegal working civil penalties.

 Comply With Right-To-Work Checks